matimunghonyama/Conformal-Prediction-for-Reliable-Credit-Scoring/README.md

 ## Conclusion
 This project demonstrates how conformal prediction can be applied to credit scoring to provide not just predictions, but also a quantifiable measure of uncertainty.
 By following a structured approach from data simulation to model deployment, I was able to build a more informative and trustworthy credit scoring model.

 I'm open to any inputs or suggestions you may have regarding this project.
-Feel free to reach out nghonyamamatimu@gmail.com
+Feel free to reach out to me nghonyamamatimu@gmail.com